-Output 1.2.2 Selected value-chains strengthened in farming (including agro- biodiversity), fishing, livestock and poultry: The value-chain approach starts from the premise that food insecurity is foremost a symptom of poverty.
+Output 1.2.2: Selected value-chains strengthened in farming (including agro- biodiversity), fishing, livestock and poultry: The value-chain approach starts from the premise that food insecurity is foremost a symptom of poverty.
 Establishing effective value chains that enable increased fodder production in landscapes as part of landscape restoration, that generate value through fattening and dairy production and that reduce biomass depletion within landscapes – and specifically organic matter within soils – will generate a range of income and non-income benefits for households and communities.
 Scaled up, these benefits can help transform livelihoods as well as generate substantial industrial development and service industry expansion in transport, marketing, provision of inputs and small-scale manufacturing.
 Over time this will have important benefits for wider economic development in landscapes and support increased off-farm income-earning opportunities.
 The project will support four staple food value chains (farming/fishing/livestock/poultry) by strengthening: (i) production; (ii) aggregation; (iii) processing; and (iv) distribution (wholesale and retail).
 It will also improve the enabling environment and strengthen the socio-cultural, organizational, institutional and infrastructural elements.
 Sustainability will be mainstreamed through a shift to institutional mechanisms that establish more equitable distribution of benefits and reduce negative impacts on non-renewable resources.
 The project will focus strongly (though not exclusively) on fodder, zero-grazing livestock fattening and dairy production in relation to reduced energy biomass usage within landscapes.

 Component 2: Scaling up the Integrated Landscape Management approach to achieve improved productivity of smallholder food production systems and innovative transformations to non-farm livelihoods